Niimaa/apinatomy/README.md

 | `replace` | the same as a `remove` followed by an `add`.
 So this assumes the key is present.
 | `forbid`  | the same as an `add` followed by a `remove`.
 So this is only an assertion that the given key is not present.
 | `insert`  | insert a a function to be run inside an existing method.
 This assumes the given key already has a function value.
 It keeps its function scope, so you can use plugin-local variables, and it receives the same arguments as the original function.
 It is guaranteed *not* to go 'inside' of another `insert`ed code-block, but no guarantees are made as to the order between such code-blocks.
+| `prepend` | like `insert`, but it always inserts the new code at the beginning of the target function
+| `append`  | like `insert`, but it always inserts the new code at the end of the target function
-| `after`   | like `insert`, except that the inserted function is guaranteed to be run *after* the original function.
-It is aware of asynchronous operations by use of *promises*.
-If the original function returns a promise, the inserted function waits until that promise has been fulfilled.
+| `after`   | like `append`, except that it is aware of asynchronous operations by use of *promises*.
+If the original function returns a promise, the inserted code runs only after that promise has been fulfilled.

 Here is a short example, which also shows an alternative syntax for specifying operations: